CharlesDeJager/dprof/GITHUB_SETUP.md

-# 🚀 DView Git Repository Setup Complete!
+# 🚀 DProf Git Repository Setup Complete!

-Your DView data profiling application has been successfully initialized as a Git repository with comprehensive GitHub integration.
+Your DProf data profiling application has been successfully initialized as a Git repository with comprehensive GitHub integration.

 ## 📋 Repository Status